Ashwin-Vivegan/E-commerce/README.md

 ### Milestone 16
 - Learn to create new page to display each product.
 - Learn to add quantity and add to card button.

+### Milestone-18
+Created an Backend endpoint for cart page
+Wrote endpoint to get products inside cart for user